Breathing Exercises – Reduce Neck & Back Pain, Decrease Stress & Help Lower Blood Pressure

 As the exercises detail, proper breathing technique features an expansion of the stomach area, which can be seen as the stomach area rises.
 This is diaphragmatic breathing bringing air to the bottom portion of the chest which increases oxygenation, lowering blood pressure and relaxing muscles.
 Observing a newborn or small children, this is proper breathing.
 This type of breathing permits the highest volume of air intake, which can ultimately reduce stress and increase relaxation throughout the body.

-You may feel somewhat awkward to begin with as coordination must be re-established, using all the involved and correct muscles for breathing, however, practicing breathing exercises will ingrain this into “muscle memory”, thus becoming second nature.
-The benefit of the breathing exercises will be apparent during periods of anxiety and stressful situation, when you feel your neck muscles tighten and heart rate increase.
-Begin to use the technique learned with the breathing exercises and you will notice a reduction of these mental and physical difficulties.
+You may feel somewhat awkward to begin with as coordination must be re-established, using all the involved and correct muscles for breathing, however, practice will ingrain this into “muscle memory”, thus becoming second nature.
+The benefit will be apparent during periods of anxiety and stressful situation, when you feel your neck muscles tighten and heart rate increase.
+Begin to use the technique and you will notice a reduction of these mental and physical difficulties.

 Breathing Exercises Detailed